In this section we provide photos and videos of events and activities about The Thomas and Elsie Deeley Foundation and our scholarship recipients.

 PETER GONZALEZ (2005) VISITS WITH TED DEELEY AFTER HIS DISCHARGE FROM THE AIR FORCE

 We are very proud of what Peter has accomplished.
 He originally attended Southern Connecticut State University, but decided he wanted to serve his country before completing his degree.
-He enlisted in the U.S. Air Force where he received multiple promotions and became one of the youngest sergeants.
-While in the Air Force he obtained an Associates Degree in Avionics Systems.
-After his discharge from the service, he enrolled in an engineering program at Florida International University where he is currently a student working towards his Bachelor’s Degree and plans to continue working towards his Master’s.
+He enlisted in the U.S. Air Force where he received multiple promotions and became one of its youngest sergeants.
+While in the Air Force, he obtained an Associate’s Degree in Avionics Systems.
+After his discharge from the service, he enrolled in an engineering program at the University of Central Florida where he earned a Bachelor’s Degree in Mechanical Engineering in 2019.
+He plans to continue working towards his Master’s Degree.

 STEVEN NAYLOR (2008) IS COMMISSIONED AS AN ENSIGN IN THE U.S. COAST GUARD

-We are very proud of Steven achieving his life long ambition to become a career officer in the United States Coast Guard after graduating from the Massacusetts Maritime Academy.
+We are very proud of Steven for achieving his life-long ambition to become a career officer in the United States Coast Guard after graduating from the Massachusetts Maritime Academy.

-Steven is currently participating in a unique exchange program with the United States Navy and is the only U.S. Coast Guard officer serving aboard a Navy destroyer!
+Steven is participated in a unique exchange program with the United States Navy and was the only U.S. Coast Guard officer serving aboard a Navy destroyer!

 JENNA LOGIUDICE (2002) RECEIVES HER PH.D.
 FROM THE UNIVERSITY OF CONNECTICUT